401 Comments

 David Graber

-Memphis, TN · a month ago
+Memphis, TN · 3 months ago

 Yeah, I know this practice is common and younger trees that produced for however what we just witness is from a tree who is generations old and has split long before it should’ve been attended to